 6.17.1 Applicability to language

+The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.17 is applicable to Fortran.
 Fortran is a single-case language; upper case and lower case are treated identically by the standard in names.

 A name can include underscore characters, except in the initial position.
 The number of consecutive underscores is significant but might be difficult to see.